thorade/HelmholtzMedia/README.md

 In addition to all state properties, this library calculates viscosity, thermal conductivity and surface tension.
 I am planning to submit this library to the Modelica 2012 conference.

-### Status
-So far, the fluids n-Butane, R134a, Isobutane, Isopentane and Ethanol are implemented (but not fully validated)

 ### ToDo
 * Replace asserts in setSat_T with extrapolation
 * Improve `BaseProperties` (should independentVariables be used here?)